Cohort 2 was accepted in Fall 2015

 María Juncos (York)

-Stefano Menegat (McGill)
+Stefano Menegat (McGill)-GRADUATED

-Stefano is a PhD candidate in Renewable Resources at McGill University.
+Stefano is a PhD graduate of Renewable Resources at McGill University.
 He received his master degree in Cooperation and Development (specialization in Environmental Economics) from the University of Turin in 2014, with a thesis on Alternative Food Networks in urban contexts.
 His research interests focus on the relationship between agri-food and socio-economic systems.
 Through the E4A program he aims to develop a new approach for the design of food policy for the Anthropocene.

 Keywords: agri-food system, social metabolism, complexity sciences, ecological economics, modeling

-Romain Svartzman (McGill)
+Romain Svartzman (McGill) – GRADUATED